MalinPolina/override/level05/walkthrough.md

 We are going to print shellcode EGG at exit: 4 lower bytes 0xd8ec (decimal 55532) at 0x080497e0 and 4 higher bytes  0xffff (decimal 65535) at 0x080497e2

-But we will need to move this addresses around (%hn means to not write only a short value (usually 2 bytes) at the given address):
+But we will need to move this addresses around.

+- %hn means to write only a short value (usually 2 bytes) at the given address
+- DWORD `NOPE` or any other 4 bytes between addresses are used by %x between %hn to control the width and what is written
+- To calculate width:
+    - 'byte to be written' - 'output byte' + 'width of %x before %hn' -> for lower bytes
+    - 'byte to be written' - 'previous byte' -> for higher bytes

 ***